Going "Back to the Future"

 Old Style Small Town Life

 When we think of small town life, we usually feel a sense of nostalgia.
 Small town life is something we associate with the best parts of the past – community, charm, and hominess.
-We think of beloved local businesses, cozy safe places, friendly neighbors, and children running around the park.
+We think of beloved local businesses, cozy safe places, friendly neighbors, and children playing in the street because it's safe to do so.
 When we talk about "back to the future" design, we are talking about bringing these qualities back which have unfortunately been lost to car culture.

 Hammondsport, New York - A Small Town That Works